Are Mississippi Inmate Records Public Information?

 Facilities Operated by the Mississippi Department of Corrections and Rehabilitation

 The operational guidelines of most facilities are based on the resident inmates, the housing facility, and its security level.
-However, the MDC provides guidelines to state-run facilities, which are often adopted by county and city law enforcement agencies.
+However, the MDC provides guidelines to state-run facilities, which county and city law enforcement agencies often adopt.
 Listed below are the addresses and contact information of state-run and privately operated correctional facilities in the US state of Mississippi:

 Central Mississippi Correctional Facility

 Pearl, MS 39208

 Phone: (601) 932-2880